-The 2013 Spring Commencement is scheduled Friday, May 17th in the Dr. William P. Hytche Athletic Center Arena.
+The 2013 Winter Commencement is scheduled Friday, December 13th in the William P. Hytche Athletic Center Arena.
+Candidates should report at 8:00 am to corridor 1510 in the Hytche Center for final commencement instructions.
 The commencement will begin promptly at 10:00 am; doors will close at 9:45 am, so arrive early.

 While a spirit of joy and enthusiasm is encouraged, commencement is a dignified academic event that recognizes the achievements of all our graduates, honorees and our guest speakers.
-Students and guest who elect to participate are expected to observe some simple guidelines.
+Students and guests who elect to participate are expected to observe some simple guidelines.

 - Cell phones and other electronic devices must be turned off for the duration of the exercise.

 - Noise-making devices, banners and posters are prohibited, as are any objects that would detract from the formality of the event.